-- Only one facility address will be listed on a certificate. - Certificates are non-transferable; see GR1.1.2 ownership, location, and company name changes. - For companies with multiple fabrication shops, regardless of location, each facility must apply for certification with a separate application and hold a separate certificate. - 7.11 The duration of certification is typically 12 months, and its expiration date is noted on the participant's certificate or conditional certification letter.
+- Only one facility address will be listed on a certificate. - Certificates are non-transferable; see GR1.1.2 ownership, location, and company name changes.

+- For companies with multiple fabrication shops, regardless of location, each facility must apply for certification with a separate application and hold a separate certificate. - 7.11 The duration of certification is typically 12 months, and its expiration date is noted on the participant's certificate or conditional certification letter.
 A pdf of the certificate or conditional certification letter will be uploaded to the participant portal and can be found under the files section of your most recent audit.
 AISC does not provide physical copies of the certificates.
 Exceptions to this will be communicated to the Participant or Applicant by AISC.
 Certificates are considered null and void if the AISC Certification Review Group (CRG) or Appeals Review Board (ARB) withdraw it.

-Section 8 Making Changes to the Certification Scope (for Participants changing a current certificate)
+SECTION 8 MAKING CHANGES TO THE CERTIFICATION SCOPE (for Participants changing a current certificate)

-- 8.1 A Participant may request changes to their certification.
-All forms are found at www.aisc.org/certification. - Expanding the scope of certification.
-The Participant must complete the AISC Certification Scope Change Application when they wish to apply to add additional certification(s) and/or endorsements to a current certificate. - Reducing the scope of certification.
-The Participant may reduce scope prior to or during the assessment by completing the Request Withdrawal form found on the account page of your participant portal.
-Reducing the scope of the certification is completed when a Participant no longer desires to be audited to a certification(s) and/or endorsement(s) that is on their current certificate. - Withdrawing certification.
-The Participant may withdraw certification by completing the Request Withdrawal form found on the account page of your participant portal.
-Upon the decision to withdraw from the certification program, the current certificate will expire on the date indicated.
-If the Participant is no longer in business, the current certificate will be withdrawn immediately.
+- 8.1 A Participant may request changes to their certification. - Expanding the scope of certification.
+The Participant must complete the AISC Certification Scope Change Application when they wish to apply to add additional certification(s) and/or endorsements to a current certificate. - Withdrawing certification.
+The Participant may withdraw one or more of their current certifications and/or endorsemenst by completing the Request Withdrawal form found on the account page of your participant portal.
+Upon the decision to withprogram or if a Partcipant is no longer in business, the current the certifications and/or endorsements will be withdrawn upon acceptance of the withdrawal request.

-Participants that withdraw their certification(s) and/or endorsement(s) will be required to follow the application process to regain certification.
+Participants that withdraw one or more of their certification(s) and/or endorsement(s) will be required to follow the scope change application process to regain certification.

-- 8.2 Changes to the certification scope may require additional submittals, documentation assessment, remote assessment, site assessment, demonstration of capability(s), and fees.
-All scope change requests shall be submitted to AISC for review. - At the time of application, scope change applicants shall submit QMS documents required by the Application Document Submittal for AISC Certification which can be found at www.aisc.org/certification/applicants. - 8.3 Scope change applications can be submitted by a Participant at any time during their certification cycle.
-Not all scope changes can be added to scheduled audits due to audit duration and auditor constraints.
-All scope changes that do not become part of a scheduled renewal audit can be scheduled as stand alone audits and charged a renewal audit fee. - You must go to www.aisc.org/certapplicants and complete the scope change application form - QMS documents required by the Application Document Submittal for AISC Certification which can be found at www.aisc.org/certification/applicants must be submitted at the time the application form is submitted. - Upon receipt and processing of the application by AISC payment must be received within 14 days. - Audits will not be rescheduled to accommodate a scope change.

-Section 9 Appeal Process
+8.2 Changes to the certification scope may require additional submittals, documentation assessment, remote assessment, site assessment, demonstration of capability(s), and fees.
+All scope change requests shall be submitted to AISC for review.

+Audits will not be rescheduled to accommodate a scope change.

+Participants can submit scope change applications at any time.
+For timely processing, submit requests at least six months before the next renewal audit.
+Note that not all scope changes can be incorporated into scheduled audits due to documentation review time, audit duration adjustments, and auditor qualifications.
+Scope changes not included in a renewal audit will be conducted as separate audits and will incur a renewal audit fee.

+The following are required to be submitted for a scope change:

+- Scope Change Application - Application Document Submittal for the AISC Certification(s)/Endorsement(s) being applied for must be submitted at the time the application form is submitted. - Scope Change fees can be found on the Fee Schedule.
+See GR 1.10.
+AISC payment must be received within 14 days of the application.

+SECTION 9 APPEAL PROCESS

-- 9.1 Participants or Applicants that have their certification withdrawn, denied, or reduced may reapply six months after the date of notification by AISC per the terms of the withdrawal letter they received from the Certification Review Group or the Appeals Review Board.
+- 9.1 Participants or Applicants that have their certifications and/or endorsements withdrawn ordenied may reapply six months after the date of notification by AISC per the terms of the withdrawal letter they received from the Certification Review Group or the Appeals Review Board.
 Alternatively, the decision may be appealed using the AISC Appeal Policy for Certification Determination (Appeal Policy).
-Certification fees will not be refunded. - 9.2 Participants and Applicants will abide by the AISC Appeal Policy.
-This policy is available at www.aisc.org/certification.
+Certification fees will not be refunded. - 9.2 Participants and Applicants will abide by the AISC Appeal Policy. - 9.3 A Participant's audit week will not be changed due the results of the appeal process. - 9.4 If a Participant withdraws the certifications and/or endorsements during the appeal process.
+Any certificate extensions will be withdrawn immediately.